giuliodondi/Space-Shuttle-System-Expanded/README.md

 - higher SRB decoupler force so that they will separate cleanly without the aft separation motors (broken)
 - lower wheel braking force
 - thermal configs taken from the updated configs in the main RO release, bit higher tolerance on the nose cabin
-- CL adjustments for the cargo bay
+- Custom aerodynamics module
-- control surface surface Ferram control settings come pre-configured for my Shuttle Entry script
+- Control surfaces come pre-configured for my Shuttle Entry script

 ---